DataSystemsGroupUT/AutoMLMetaLearn/README.md

 In the context of Automated
-Machine Learning (AutoML) process, one main advantage of meta-learning techniques is that they allow replacing hand- engineered algorithms with novel automated methods which are designed in a data-driven way.
+Machine Learning (AutoML) process, one main advantage of meta-learning techniques is that they allow replacing hand-engineered algorithms with novel automated methods which are designed in a data-driven way.
 In this paper, we present a methodology and framework for using Meta-Learning techniques to develop new methods that serve as an effective multi-objective